reidmorrison/symmetric-encryption/README.md

 no hacker can switch to and run as the rails user and thereby gain access to the encryption and decryption capabilities

+It is not necessary to encrypt the IV (initialization vector), and it can be placed directly in the configuration file.
+The encryption key must be kept secure and must never be placed in the configuration file or other Rails source file in production.
+The IV should be generated using the rails generator described below to ensure it is a truly random key from the key space.

 ## Limitations

 By default symmetric encryption uses the same initialization vector (IV) and